looselytyped/working-with-remotes/README.md

-# Head First Git - Chapter 5
+# Git Practice

-This is my first attempt at collaborating using Git and Github.
+collaborating using Git and Github.